Admission Frequently Asked Questions

 TCU accepts certain academic transfer credits.
 Visit the Registrar’s Office for more information.

-The SCCD faculty will review any dance transfer credits and determine their potential applicability inside the BFA track.
+The SCCDance faculty will review any dance transfer credits and determine their potential applicability inside the BFA track.
 Dance transfer credits may not reduce the time required for the BFA track, and all transfer students should be prepared to complete the entire 4-year BFA track as outlined.
+Dance course documents (ie: syllabi) will be required as part of the faculty review process.
+Transfer students must audition for entrance to the SCCDance.
+Acceptance to the SCCDance via audition does not indicate a decision about any dance transfer credit applicability.

 How many students are in the program, how many students audition, and how many do you accept from each audition?

 Our student body varies from year to year based on the number of offers we extend and the number accepted.
-On average, each class size is approximately 20 students with a total of approximately 65-70 students in the program.
-The maximum number of students we can accept to the BFA is 26.
-We offer invitations based on talent and potential rather than filling a specific BFA track.
+On average, technique class sizes range from approximately 15-20 students with a total of approximately 70-75 students in the program.
+The BFA program is both selective and rigorous and we generally limit the size of our first-year class to between 20-25 new majors.
+We offer invitations based on talent and potential rather than on filling a specific BFA track.

 What performing opportunities are available to students?